How to Prep for Sod Installation

 Spread whatever amounts and types of soil treatments were called for in your soil testing results.
 Common soil amendments are lime (to increase soil pH), sulfur (to lower soil pH), gypsum (to flush salts from soil) and compost (to improve soil health and structure).

-If you’ve always craved the convenience of an irrigation system, this is the time.
+If you’ve always craved the convenience of an irrigation system, this is the time to install it.
 You won’t tear up your new grass to install it later, and this way you’ll be able to water your new lawn as it’s getting established.
-Click here to learn how to install an irrigation system.

 Pick up roots, lawn debris and stones larger than a quarter.
 Then rake to level off ridges and high spots, making the soil as smooth as possible.
 Uneven spots will telegraph through your new sod, and debris will prevent root-to-soil contact.
 Air spaces beneath the turf will kill the grass above it.